-This course is designed to complete the study of the basic principles of biology.
+Students complete the study of the basic principles of biology.
 The course includes a comparative study of the structure and physiology of vertebrate organ systems, the basic concepts of evolution, and the evolution of the vertebrates.
 The course also examines basic ecological concepts and populations and their relationships to biological communities.

-Natural History I (4) UC:CSU
+10 Natural History I (4) UC:CSU